riyabanga11/Data-Science-Final-Project/README.md

 The dataset we will be using is ‘intents.json’.
 This is a JSON file that contains the patterns we need to find and the responses we want to return to the user.

 I have created a Mental Health Assistance Chatbot with a Graphic User Interface to Chat with the Medical Bot.

+As of now My bot can answer queries related to Sleep, Headache issues, Grief/Loss Stress, Social Anxiety and Some kind of Addiction Remedy.